-Content Language Accessibility
+World Language Accessibility

-An additional consideration when creating content in Canvas is to ensure that assistive technology such as screen readers will read the content in the correct foreign language pronunciation.
+An additional consideration when creating content in Canvas is to ensure that assistive technology such as screen readers will read the content in the correct language pronunciation.
 It is not enough to type something correctly.
 It has to be tagged in the underlying HTML code with a language attribution.
 The lang attribute identifies the content language.
 For example, lang="es" inside an HTML tag indicates that the content is in Spanish, lang="fr" indicates that it is in French, and lang="zh" that it is in Chinese.

 For additional information about identifying and tagging content in a specific language, check out Document and Content Language from WebAIM.